Planning for the FY17 H1B Cap Season

-On Wednesday, April 1, 2017, the U.S. Citizenship and Immigration Services (USCIS) will begin accepting H1B cap-subject case filings for the fiscal year 2018 (FY18).
+On Wednesday, April 1, 2018, the U.S. Citizenship and Immigration Services (USCIS) will begin accepting H1B cap-subject case filings for fiscal year 2019 (FY19).
 April 1st may seem a long time from today, but employers and potential H1B candidates should be preparing now.
 The Fleischer Law Firm is already accepting H1B cap-subject cases for FY18.
 Contact us today with your candidates and questions.

 1. Complete all sections of the Form I-129 petition, including the H Classification Supplement (pages 11 and 12 of the form) and the H-1B Data Collection and Filing Fee Exemption Supplement (pages 17-19).
 Make sure the Form I-129 has a revision date of November 23, 2010, or later.
 (You can find current versions of forms at www.uscis.gov/forms.)

 2. Make sure each form has an original signature, preferably in black ink.